ac639/is373_homework1/github_collaborating_instructions.md

 When you finish with a branch and want switch out and go to another branch, such as master, click the bottom right corner as before and under "Local Branch", select master > Checkout

-If you want to merge a branch you worked on into master, switch to master as explained in the previous line
+If you want to merge a branch you worked on into master, switch to master as explained in the previous line.

+Click on the menu again and under "Local Branch" select the branch you want to merge into master and then select the option "Merge into Current"

+You can then push out master to Github so that your remote master branch is the same as your local.